iammar99/iammar99/README.md

 </a> -->

 <p>
         Hello!
-I'm <b>Ammar</b>, a passionate web developer and undergraduate student pursuing my BSIT degree at the University of Agriculture, Faisalabad (UAF).
+I'm <b>Ammar</b>, a passionate MERN Stack developer and undergraduate student pursuing my BSIT degree at the University of Agriculture, Faisalabad (UAF).
 With a keen interest in building innovative web solutions, I'm always looking to collaborate on exciting projects and learn from the open-source community.
 Feel free to explore my repositories, where you'll find a mix of personal projects, contributions, and experiments in web development.
 Let's connect and create something amazing together!
 </p>